sugandha929/ip/docs/README.md

 #### 3.22 Deadline:
  To add a deadline task type:

- deadline "description of your task" by "your date or time"
- OR
  deadline "description of your task" /by "your date or time" (without the double qoutes)

  Example of usage:

- `deadline finish assignment by 21 oct`
+ `deadline finish assignment /by 21 oct`

  Expected outcome: